Safest Teeth Whiteners

 Thrush is a non-life-threatening infection.
 With proper treatment, it typically goes away within a few days to two weeks.
 If it doesn't resolve within this timeframe, contact your general dentist.

 The first line of treatment for oral thrush is topical medications.
-If these are not effective, then a systemic medication may be needed.
+If these are not effective, then additional medication may be necessary.

 Treatments may include:

-Kills bacterial funguses inside the mouth.
+Antifungal medications kill fungi inside the mouth.
 Common medications used to treat thrush include miconazole, clotrimazole, nystatin, itraconazole, and fluconazole.
-They may come in the form of a tablet, a mouth rinse, or a lozenge.
+They may come as a tablet, a mouth rinse, or a lozenge.

-These medications prevent the growth of Candida fungus, while also killing harmful bacteria in your mouth.
-An example is the mouthwash Paroex.
+Antiseptic medications prevent the growth of Candida fungus while also killing harmful bacteria in your mouth.
+Paroex mouthwash, for example, is an effective treatment for oral candidiasis.

-Probiotics may be prescribed to support the growth of “healthy” bacteria.
+Doctors may prescribe probiotics to support the growth of “healthy” bacteria.
 Eating unsweetened yogurt can also reduce the symptoms and discomfort of candida infections.

-More research needs to be done to determine specific strains of probiotics to help with oral thrush.
-However, the general theory is that live cultures help improve the condition.
+While more research is necessary to determine specific strains of probiotics that help with oral thrush, the general theory is that live cultures help improve the condition.

 If oral thrush causes a sore throat, throat lozenges (cough drops) can relieve discomfort.
 These medications can be bought directly at a drugstore without a prescription.
 They are also relatively inexpensive.